Adventures in an Ancient World

 505-368-1089

 Shiprock Pinnacle is one of New Mexico's most iconic landmarks.
 This unique towering rock formation can be seen for miles in all directions.
 Shiprock is known to the Navajo as "Tsé Bit' A'í", or rock with wings.
-The peak tip rests at 7,178 feet above sea level, and is at the center of three volcanic pressure ridges that pushed the rock skyward millenniums ago.
-Due to its sacred nature, climbing is not permitted.
+The peak tip rests at 7,178 feet above sea level and is at the center of three volcanic pressure ridges that pushed the rock skyward millenniums ago.

 Simon Canyon